Table of Contents

 Fix 3.
 Remount and Reformat Unmounted Seagate External Disk

 If the file system on your Seagate hard disk is corrupted and it's not mounted corrected on Mac, it won't work nor be detected.
-In this case, remounting and reformatting the Seagate drive is the most instant way to revive it.
+In this case, remounting and reformatting the Seagate drive is the quickest way to revive it.

-Follow the steps below carefully to learn how to make the Seagate external hard disk work again on Mac:
+Carefully follow the steps below to make the Seagate external hard disk work again on Mac:

 Step 1.
 Go to Applications > "Utilities" > Double click and open "Disk Utility".